BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharonmbuya/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?
+Be Clear and Concise – Use straightforward language (e.g., "System Requirements" instead of "Things You Need").
+Maintain a Logical Hierarchy – Use H1 → H2 → H3 structure for clarity.
+Make Headings Descriptive – Clearly indicate what the section covers (e.g., "How to Install Software").
+Keep Headings Short – Aim for 5–7 words (e.g., "Resetting Your Password").
+Use Parallel Structure – Keep a consistent format (e.g., "Setting Up," "Configuring," "Troubleshooting").
+Avoid Jargon and Ambiguity – Use simple, familiar terms (e.g., "Updating Software" instead of "Software Patch Implementation").
+Make Headings Scannable – Use bold or larger fonts to improve readability.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?